 Whether you’re interested in working within the police, courts or corrections – the multidisciplinary field of criminal justice can lead to many different career paths, but you’ll need more than a high school diploma to successfully compete.
 An Associate’s degree in Criminal Justice is proof of your dedication to your education and is useful in a wide variety of positions including:

-Many criminal justice degree graduates choose to extend their education with a bachelor’s degree from Florida Tech University Online.
+Many criminal justice degree graduates choose to extend their education with a bachelor’s degree from Florida Tech.
 An associate’s degree from a regionally accredited university, like Florida Tech, is a solid educational foundation.
 And, depending on the bachelor’s degree program you choose – many, if not all, of your credits should transfer to a bachelor’s degree program.

 Prospective students are encouraged to conduct research to determine actual earning potential as it may vary depending on location, level of education and experience.